Fox682/Projects/E&C DNS.md

 ens3             UP             192.168.0.200/24 fe80::5054:ff:fe9e:e7d8/64
 ```

 `ens3` is mine, yours will be listed, the `lo` is just a local loopback interface, ignore it for now.
-If your IP on your computer is 192.168.1.X instead of 192.168.0.X, be sure to account for that and your gateway IP will end in 1.1 instead of 0.1. somtimes they're different so be aware of that!
+If your IP on your computer is 192.168.1.X instead of 192.168.0.X, be sure to account for that and your gateway IP will end in 1.1 instead of 0.1 sometimes they're different so be aware of that!

 You will need to set your DNS server in the PiHole web interface.
 Be sure to log into the PiHole and set the DNS servers you'd like to use.
 There are some pre-listed, but you can put in any DNS servers you've found there instead.
 This should be located in `Settings` then the `DNS` tab under `Upstream DNS Providers`.
 As long as the VPN connection is working, this *should* send the request over the VPN to those providers.